weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 ## Add a Bearer to a Request

-Once you have obtained a token, attach it to all REST requests to Weaviate in the header like so: `Authorization: Bearer <token>`, where `<token>` is your actual token.
+Once you have obtained a token, attach it to all requests to Weaviate in the header like so: `Authorization: Bearer <token>`, where `<token>` is your actual token.

 For example, you can use a CURL command as shown below: